 The main thing to remember is that you need to read carefully when buying a fish finder from sites like Amazon, Bass Pro, or Cabela’s because they don’t always come with everything you think they do.

-It’s an optional upgrade and you’ll have to purchase a separate transducer from Lowrance to get it.
+Options like structure scan are not always included, even if it says they are in the description.
+It’s an optional upgrade, and you’ll have to purchase a separate transducer from Lowrance to get it.

-You made it, what’s the verdict?
+You made it; what’s the verdict?

+If I were you, I’d choose the Elite FS 7.
+It offers the most features for a price that isn’t outrageous.
 For a couple of hundred bucks more, you could also step up to the Elite FS 9 if you want a larger screen or plan to mount it inside a bass boat.

 Buying the best Lowrance fish finder should be a fun and exciting experience, and honestly, no matter what you choose, you’re getting an awesome unit that will help you find more fish than ever before.